SameeraSan/BetSample/README.md

 >
 #### Docker instructions

-- download the docker image from this url -
+- download the docker image from the provided url
-- docker load -i BetServiceImage.tar\
+- docker load -i BetDockerImage.tar\
-- docker run -p **port**:5569 **imageID/name**
+- docker run -p **port**:7761 **imageID/name**
 > Give a port to **port**, and give either the imageId or the name to **imageID/name**

 ---

 ### Assumptions
-- Didn't implement any security mechanism since there was no such requirement
+- Did not implement any security mechanism as there was no such requirement.
-- Unit test cases added just to demo
+- Dit not try to cover all test scenarios in unit tests, and added few just to demonstrate the skill
-- Didn't use any login mechanism

 ---